Should Brazilian researchers be wary of open access?

 As a result, the Brazilian government receives poor returns on its investment in science, technology, and innovation (estimated at US$7 billion).
 According to Swan, the tables could be turned by simply exploiting the potential offered by the Internet – through open access.
 Initiatives such as SciELO, Redalyc, and Bioline International have played a crucial role in increasing Brazil’s visibility.
 Despite this, Brazilian researchers continue to misunderstand the open access concept and are hesitant about stepping outside the traditional mode of print publication.
 So what are the common misconceptions about open access?

 Myth 1: Open access means poor quality

-An open access journal distributes an article freely, but this does not imply that the research is of poor quality.
+An open access journal distributes articles freely, but this does not imply that the research is of poor quality.
 Open access journals, such as PLOS ONE, publish peer-reviewed research and follow the same peer review process as traditional journals.

 Myth 2: There may be complications due to copyright restrictions

 Authors often hesitate from choosing to make their work available because they worry about copyright restrictions imposed by their publishers.
-As opposed to traditional publishers who lay down stringent copyright rules and make it mandatory for authors to relinquish copyright for their articles, open access journals do not have any copyright restrictions at all.
-This means that only authors have the copyright for their articles.
-They are free to make and distribute unlimited copies of their work, use them for teaching purposes, and so on.
+As opposed to traditional publishers who lay down stringent copyright rules and make it mandatory for authors to relinquish copyright for their articles, open access journals "do not have any copyright restrictions at all: the copyright remains with the author of an article, who can make unlimited numbers of copies for distribution, use them in any number of copies for teaching and so on."
 Moreover, it is always possible for authors to determine the journal’s stance on copyright during the submission process.